Port Charcot, Booth Island

 Port Charcot is a small bay at the north end of Booth Island.
 Booth Island is a rocky and rugged Y-shaped island off the Kiev Peninsula in Graham Land.
 It was first mapped in 1904 when the French Antarctic expedition led by Jean-Baptise Charcot over-wintered here.

 After building a few rudimentary shelters and the cairn that can still be seen at the top of the hill, the expedition used Port Charcot as its base for exploring the area, that is close to the Lemaire Channel and the division between the NW and the SW peninsula .
 There is the remains of a stone hut used for astronomical observations and a wooden pillar with a plaque here where you can still make out the names of the first expedition members who wrote them almost 120 years ago.

 The walk to the cairn is delightful, although you’ll be carefully led by guides as wandering off the path can be treacherous, with loose rocks and crevasses.
 Visitors can also walk to the east where there is a noisy Gentoo penguin colony.
-Chinstraps and Adelies can also often be seen on the beaches here.
+Chinstraps and Adelies can also be seen on the beaches here.
 If you are lucky, you might get all three together!

 Interesting facts about Port Charcot, Booth Island